Srikant-Pal/leetcode-sql-problems/README.md

 First i did (group by) by product_id and applied aggregation min(year)to get the product_id which were sold earliest.

 And then what i got the result from group by i considered this as 2nd table and joined with sales table to get the desired output.

+This approach we will only follow when i need columns name from other table